ssinyagin/gerty/doc/gerty_architecture.markdown

 The attribute values are hierarchically inherited from the top to the bottom.
-For example, when the access driver looks for the **auth-password** attribute, it would be searched first in device class definition, then in its parent classes, then at the device list level, then at the job level, and finally at the siteconfig level.
+For example, when the access driver looks for the **auth-password** attribute, it would be searched first in device class definition, then in its parent classes, then at the device list level, then at the siteconfig level, and finally at the job level,

-Example of a job file:
+Example of a job file (**/opt/gerty/Company/jobs/backbone.job.ini**):

     [job]
       ; in further examples, we refer to the company name as Company